Blog

 Burstable bandwidth.
 A common scenario for providers offering this option is to bill on a 95th percentile model, discarding the top 5% of client traffic peaks.
 This allows short spikes in bandwidth consumption without causing extra charges.

 Unmetered bandwidth.
 What could have been considered a provider’s generosity in the beginning, in reality might turn into good old capacity overselling.
-In some cases, you will experience drops in bandwidth caused by other clients; in others it will be you who causes such troubles.
+In some cases, other clients cause bandwidth drops; in others, your own spikes create the same congestion for everyone else on the network.

 Location matters.
 Sometimes placing your server closer to your clients can better help you meet the ultimate goals of delivering data to your audiences, reducing network overheads.

-Tier I/II data centers aren’t necessarily badin some rare scenarios (read: unique geographical locations), they could be the only options that are available.
+Tier I/II data centers aren’t necessarily bad—in some rare scenarios (read: unique geographical locations), they could be the only options that are available.
 But in most scenarios, you will be able to choose the location.
-And since electricity often represents up to 60% of a data center’s operating expenses, we recommend avoiding lower‑tier facilities.
+Because energy and cooling are major operating expenses for data center operators, we recommend choosing facilities that combine resilience with efficient power and cooling design.
 Efficient hardware and advanced cooling lead to lower overhead for data center operators.
-They in turn pass savings to hosting providers that leverage this factor to offer more competitive prices to customers.
+Those savings help hosting providers offer customers more competitive prices.

 Melbicom operates only in Tier III/IV data centers that incorporate these optimizations.
-Our dedicated server options only include machines with modern Xeon CPUs that use fewer watts per unit of performance than servers with older chips and support power‑saving modes.
+Our dedicated server options include Intel and AMD platforms in modern facilities, with configurations that support efficient performance and remote management.
 This allows us to offer competitive prices to our customers.

 We are sure you are familiar with the concept of total cost of ownership.
 It’s not only important to find dedicated servers with a well‑balanced cost/performance ratio; it’s also crucial to establish internal practices that will help you keep operational costs to a minimum.
-It doesn’t make a lot of sense to save a few hundred on a dedicated server bill and then burn 10x‑30x of those savings in system administrators’ time spent on fixing issues.
+It doesn’t make a lot of sense to save a few hundred on a dedicated server bill and then lose those savings to system administrators’ time spent fixing preventable issues.
 This is where a comprehensive monitoring system comes into play.

 Monitor metrics (CPU, RAM, storage, and bandwidth).
 Use popular tools like Prometheus or Grafana to reveal real‑time performance patterns.